 When we let chi flow freely, we use our internal force to clear blockage.
 It is an excellent mode for overcoming pain, injury and illness.
 In our sparring, if we are accidentally hurt, we can go into a vigorous chi flow to clear out the injury immediately.

 When we keep quite still initially, we build up our internal force.
 Then when we let go more, we allow our internal force to flow moderately.
 This is effective for strengthening and nourishing ourselves physically, emotionally, mentally and spiritually.
 As a result we have more power in our physical movement, have better control over our emotions, our mind become more focus and fresh, and we become peaceful and happy.

 By remaining to be flowingly still, we allow our internal force to build.
-This can increase your force building tremendously.
-For example, after practicing Lifting Water you have developed 100 units of internal force.
-If you remain flowingly still for some time, instead of just walking away after your training, you can increase your internal force to 300 units!
-You will also enhance your mental clarity and spiritual joy.
+This can increase our force building tremendously.
+For example, after practicing Lifting Water we have developed 100 units of internal force.
+If we remain flowingly still for some time, instead of just walking away after our training, we can increase our internal force to 300 units!
+We can also enhance our mental clarity and spiritual joy.

 Having the skills as well as the philosophical understanding of these various modes of chi flow enable us to be very cost-effective and to adjust our practice to suit our aspirations and situations.
-If, for example, after standing flowingly still to increase your internal force, you find that the increase is beginning to feel overbearing, you may let go more and move moderately to spread the force.
+If, for example, after standing flowingly still to increase our internal force, we find that the increase is beginning to feel overbearing, we may let go more and move moderately to spread the force.

-Or after a vigorous chi flow to clear your injury, you wish to enhance your mental clarity to perform some intellectual work after training, you can slow down your movement to become flowingly still.
+Or after a vigorous chi flow to clear our injury, we wish to enhance your mental clarity to perform some intellectual work after training, we can slow down our movement to become flowingly still.
 Internal force and chi flow are not only very beneficial, they are also a lot of fun.